mirukibs/Spring-Project-Template/README.md

 If you find issues or have suggestions for improvements, feel free to open an issue or create a pull request.

-## License 📝

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---